nikmash711/nikkie-pawfiles-client/README.md

 - [ ] 13.
 When a user adds a vaccination, prescription, or doctor to their medical post, it will be added to a history tab for that category so they can easily view a list of vaccinations, prescriptions, and doctors for a given pet
 - [ ] 14.
 Ability to reset password (this would involve storing user's emails, a security issue.
 Or they would have to report a problem, and then I'd need some way of verifying their identity). https://nodemailer.com/about/, https://www.mailgun.com/blog/how-to-send-transactional-email-in-a-nodejs-app-using-the-mailgun-api, https://www.w3schools.com/nodejs/nodejs_email.asp
 - [ ] 15.
 Use an API for maps so when user types in address for vet, it loads and comes up and they can click it.
 It'll link to Google Maps
+- [ ] 16.
+User can filter posts by date